mhahnFr/CallstackLibrary/README.md

 ```

 ## Symbolization
+The callstacks are generated using the function `backtrace` of the `libexecinfo`, which is commonly preinstalled.

+> [!NOTE]
+> If this is not the case, you probably need to add `-lexecinfo` to the linking flags of the library.

-The generated callstacks are generally symbolized using the information obtained by the dynamic loader (hence the
+The generated callstacks are symbolized using an **ELF** file parser on Linux and a **Mach-O** file parser on macOS.
-dependency of the `libdl`).
+They are enriched using the appropriate **DWARF** debugging information that is available.

 The DWARF parser supports **DWARF** in version **2**, **3**, **4** and **5**.